 Meal prep containers are the foundation of meal prepping.
 Literally.
-They help us portion out food so it’s grab-and-go, prevent spillage in our favorite lunch bags, and survive many years (ideally) of use and washing.
+They help us portion out food so it’s grab-and-go ready, prevent spillage in our favorite lunch bags, and survive many years (ideally) of use and washing.
 But with so many materials, brands, and styles available, it can be tough to know which containers are right for you and your lifestyle.

 Enter: the Workweek Lunch guide to finding the right meal prep containers for you!
 We’re breaking down the materials (glass vs. plastic vs. metal ?!), brands, and bells and whistles available, as well as their pros and cons, both for your lifestyle and the earth.